 I needed an energy efficient voltage regulator board to get a stable 3.3volts out of a 18650 battery which has a nominal voltage of 3.7volts but at full charge they reach 4.2volts.
 Until now I reduced the voltage with 0.7 volt by using a 1N4148 diode in series but that is far from ideal.
-In other situations where prototype boards contain an onboard voltage regulator they use often to much energy in standby that a battery won’t last too long.
+In other situations where prototype boards contain an onboard voltage regulator they use often to much energy in standby.
+A battery won’t last too long in that case.

 I’ve designed a 3.3 volt board using a MCP1703 and two capacitors.
 Very simple setup and it should do the job.
 Max current is 250 mA they say.
 I designed the board using Eagle.
 You can find the design files here:

 I’ve ordered the PCB’s at Seeedstudio and used a hot air solder iron to finalize the boards with components.
 It is working perfectly!